 If you’ve ever wondered how to wash your face the right way, you’re not alone.
 I mean, how hard could it be?
-Just splash some water on your face, rub in a little cleanser, and rinse, right?
+Just add water on your face, rub in a little cleanser, and rinse, right?
 Well, yes, it can be that simple for some people.
 But figuring out how to properly wash your face for your specific skin takes a little more work than that.

-There are plenty of benefits to washing right, says Dr. Zeichner.
+"There are plenty of benefits to washing right", says Dr. Zeichner.
 Removing grime and debris can help prevent acne breakouts.
 Ridding your skin of pollution buildup “minimizes free radical damage caused by particulate matter in the air, which is associated with premature aging,” he adds.
-What’s more, washing your face is key to removing dead cells that build up on skin and contribute to dullness — slough these off and you expose healthier, more radiant skin.
+What’s more, washing your face is key to removing dead cells that build up on skin and contribute to acne — slough these off and you expose healthier skin and prevent those acne breakouts.

 Did you know that it’s not only the way you wash your face that makes the difference?
 It’s also when, how often and what products you’re using to wash your face with.

-1)Caveman Routine -Let’s start with the lowest maintenance: the caveman routine.
+Let’s start with the lowest maintenance: the caveman routine.

-Although not my preference as the best acne-fighting option, the caveman routine may be suitable for those who want a minimalistic routine, or who have ultra-sensitive skin.
+Who's it for?
+Although not my preference as the best acne-fighting option, the caveman routine may be suitable for those who have extremely dry and damaged skin, or who have ultra-sensitive skin.

 The caveman regimen is basically like the paleo diets of skincare, it urges for acne sufferers to go back to extreme basics.
-I'm talking absolutely nothing touching your face, no makeup, no skincare, no hands, not even water for a whole 30 days.
+I'm talking absolutely nothing touching your face, no makeup, no skincare, no massaging.
 You can't pick, scratch, or touch your face during this time period while your skin rebuilds and re-balances itself.

 Acne-prone skin is commonly linked with oily skin types, so cleansing twice a day helps to eliminate oils that might feed the bacteria or clog your pores.

 If you’re cleansing twice a day, use a hydrating, low pH cleanser that leaves your skin feeling clean but not dry or uncomfortable.
 Best recommendation for this would be the Banish All Clear Mint Cleanser.

-To help prevent pimples, it’s important to remove excess oil, dirt, and sweat daily.Washing your face more than twice a day may make acne worse, however.
+To help prevent acne, it’s important to remove excess oil, dirt, and sweat daily.
+In most cases, twice a day washing is enough.

 The oil cleansing method involves gently massaging a pure or mixed oil into the skin and then removing it with a hot cloth, warm water, and/or steam (the heat helps lift the oil out of your pores).

 Since oils are more effective at moving oils than water, oil cleansing makes for a deep clean that doesn’t dry out the skin.
 Using skin-similar oils like jojoba will ensure your oil doesn’t contribute to breakouts, too.

 Now, cleansing the face with oil is going mainstream.
 Even well-known companies like Neutrogena have an oil cleanser in their product lineup.
-Many women have turned tooil cleansing as a way to gently remove makeup, soothe sensitive skin, and tame unrelenting breakouts.
+Many women have turned to oil cleansing as a way to gently remove makeup, soothe sensitive skin, and tame unrelenting breakouts.

 The basic idea behind slathering your face in oils in the name of cleaning is that “like dissolves like.”
 In other words, putting clean, nourishing oils on your skin is intended to:

-The oil-based cleanser removes heavy products like sunscreen and makeup, while the water-based cleanser removes any remaining oil cleanser.
+The oil-based cleanser removes heavy products like sunscreen and makeup, while the water-based cleanser removes any remaining oil cleanser and remaining residue on the skin.
 This leaves you with clean skin, which is ready for the next steps in your routine.

-A deep cleanse is never more essential than in the evening, although it's more than just a way to remove post-work make-up.4 Double cleansing helps remove sweat, bacteria and old skin cells, according to Dr. Anjali Mahto, a consultant dermatologist of Cadogan Clinic.
+A deep cleanse is never more essential than in the evening, although it's more than just a way to remove post-work make-up.
+"Double cleansing helps remove sweat, bacteria and old skin cells", according to Dr. Anjali Mahto, a consultant dermatologist of Cadogan Clinic.

-Cleansing should leave your skin feelinggood.
+Cleansing should leave your skin feeling good.
 If your skin ever feels tight, dry, or irritated after cleansing, scale it back and give your skin a break.
 Remember, your skin changes all the time, and these routines are flexible, so it might take some tweaking to get it right.